Panetta Congressional Internship

 Qualified applicants will be selected based on their application materials and the program requirements.
 Selected applicants will be contacted for a preliminary interview with the campus selection committee.
 During the interview, the committee will assess the applicant’s clarity of speech, overall demeanor and character, leadership potential or experience, and interest in or commitment to community and public service, among other items.
 Selected finalists will advance to an interview with President Mahoney, who will determine the campus nominee.
 All applicants will be notified of selection or non-selection.

-SF States’s nominee will travel to the Panetta Institute in Monterey for an interview with the Panetta Institute interview team, which includes a representative from the CSU Chancellor’s Office.* Prior to this visit, the campus nominee will begin the process for a background investigation.
+SF States’s nominee will travel to the Panetta Institute in Monterey for an interview with the Panetta Institute interview team, which includes a representative from the CSU Chancellor’s Office.* Before this visit, the campus nominee will begin the process for a background investigation.
 The Panetta Institute interview team reserves the right to reject the nominee if the student fails to meet the Panetta Institute’s standards set for participation.
 Students may also be rejected due to the findings of the required background investigation.
 The Panetta Institutes makes the final determination for all program participants.

 To apply, students must submit a packet with the following application materials via our online application:

 1. A written two-page, typewritten essay.
-Your personal statement should include a) why you are interested in the Panetta Institute's Congressional Internship Program; b) academic background and preparation (include what activities have you been involved in on campus and in the community since the beginning of your college career (e.g. service-learning, previous internship experiences, relevant coursework); and c) what do you hope to gain from the experience.
+Your statement should include a) why you are interested in the Panetta Institute's Congressional Internship Program; b) academic background and preparation (include what activities have you been involved in on campus and in the community since the beginning of your college career (e.g. service-learning, previous internship experiences, relevant coursework); and c) what do you hope to gain from the experience.

 2. A current resume